 One memorable lesson involved the creation of a faux campfire in her classroom, complete with a fan and orange paper, to inspire students to write and share their own “campfire story” as part of a lesson to develop students’ creative writing and public speaking skills.
 During the COVID-19 pandemic, she stepped up to help bridge the unexpected technology needs between the school and its families, working with the principal and the technology team to develop a remote-learning model, including virtual field trips, that was adopted by the school district.

-It is no surprise that parents at Grace Norton Rogers Elementary regularly request Trost for their rising fourth graders.
-One of her classroom’s goals for parents is to “maintain open, accessible and supportive lines of communication.”
+It is no surprise that parents at Grace Norton Rogers Elementary regularly requested Trost for their rising fourth graders.
+One of her classroom’s goals for parents was to “maintain open, accessible and supportive lines of communication.”
 Key ways she has achieved this is by developing rubrics for parents to better understand their students’ grades and hosting weekly calls to parents to more closely involve them in their children’s education.

 Trost received a Bachelor of Arts in elementary education and English literature from Rowan University in 2015 and master’s in educational leadership from Montclair State University in 2022.
 She holds New Jersey supervisor, principal, and school administrator certifications.